 Not enough scientific research has been done on coal dust’s effects on wildlife in a body of water like San Francisco Bay.
 But the conclusions of existing research are enough to cause concern.

-Coal contains arsenic, lead and other toxins.
+Coal contains arsenic, lead and other toxics.
 Shellfish eat by filtering water, so they ingest dust and tiny coal particles.
 Small bottom-dwelling Bay creatures also take in coal dust.
 Small bottom-dwellers and shellfish are the main food source for many fish.
-One toxin found in coal dust (polycyclic aromatic hydrocarbons, or PAHs) interferes with reproduction in fish and has been found to convert into a cancer-causing substance in the tissues of young salmon.
-Coal toxins may also move up the food chain through fish tissue to impact harbor seals and shoreline birds.
+One toxic substance found in coal dust (polycyclic aromatic hydrocarbons, or PAHs) interferes with reproduction in fish and has been found to convert into a cancer-causing substance in the tissues of young salmon.
+Coal toxics may also move up the food chain through fish tissue to impact harbor seals and shoreline birds.